Is holiday entitlement calculated differently for part-time employees?

 What should I do next?

 If you are an employer in need of advice or have a specific question on part-time holidays, please contact Kirsty Henderson, one of our HR Advisors.
+We regret that we cannot deal with enquiries from individuals, and suggest that you contact ACAS.

 First Published 25 January 2021